iKlem/linux-screeps-server-manager/README.md

 # linux-screeps-server-manager
 ###### Version: 0.8.1

+# This repository is now archived & deprecated.
+Please use [screeps-launcher](https://github.com/screepers/screeps-launcher) instead of this script for your server maintenance

 ### Description
 Screeps server manager for Linux with auto installer and easy-to-use script.
 The manager has been tested on :